dogweather/forkful/content/en/ruby/strings/interpolating-a-string.md

   \ a string.
 We do this for cleaner, more readable code that glues together dynamic\u2026"
 lastmod: '2024-03-13T22:45:00.536135-06:00'
 model: gpt-4-1106-preview
-summary: "String interpolation lets you embed variables or expressions inside a string.\
+summary: String interpolation lets you embed variables or expressions inside a string.
-  \ We do this for cleaner, more readable code that glues together dynamic\u2026"
 title: Interpolating a string
 weight: 8
 ---